ecmwf/polytope/docs/Service/Design_doc.md

 Ideally an valid mars request should be able to accept a valid `feature` and the polytope-mars request be valid but this may not always be true.

 Users can include the `format` key.
-However, initally the only value available will be `covjson` or `application/json+covjson`, these will be the default values if `format` is not included.
+However, initially the only value available will be `covjson` or `application/json+covjson`, these will be the default values if `format` is not included.
 Further formats may be added in the future.

 ### Features